RichardCoffee/fluidity-theme/README.md

 #### Login form

 The theme's login form, suitable for use in a navbar or a widget.
-Should also be able to be used in a modal, although I still haven't writing the modal code.
+Should also be able to be used in a modal, although I still haven't written the modal code.

 ### Metaboxes